 Phone: (413) 664-0123

-IMPORTANT NOTICE: Starting Wednesday, July 14, 2021, we will be returning to the First Baptist Church for intake and menu completion.
-Our hours will remain 10:00 am - 2:00 pm.
-Those who cannot physically come to the pantry may call 413-664-0123 on Wednesday from 9:30 am-2:00 pm to set up a delivery for Thursday between 9:30 am-12:00 pm.
+IMPORTANT NOTICE: Our hours will remain 10:00 am - 2:00 pm.
+Those who cannot physically come to the pantry may call 413-664-0123 on Wednesday from 10:00 am-2:00 pm to set up a delivery for Thursday between 9:30 am-12:00 pm.
 We will continue to distribute pre-packaged boxes of food based on household size for deliveries.
 However, please specify cans or no cans.
-If you can get to the pantry, we will offer rides home.
-WEARING A MASK IS MANDATORY FOR DRIVERS AND RIDERS.
-We thank everyone for their cooperation during the pandemic.
-Please bear with us as we transition to operating procedures that offer more choice and interaction.
-We will post updates on FACEBOOK and through other means as we do our best to return to normal.
+NOTE: As of 12/8/2021 we can no longer offer rides home.
+If you can't get your groceries home, please call on Wednesday for a delivery Thursday.
 IF you need a delivery, please call 413-664-0123 by 2:00 pm on Wednesday for delivery on Thursday.
 There will be no deliveries on Wednesday.
-IF UNVACCINATED, PLEASE WEAR A MASK.
+Masks are now optional.

 By: Northern Berkshire Interfaith Action Initiative

 The Al Nelson Friendship Center Food Pantry is a 501(c)(3) nonprofit organization and all donations are tax deductible.

 Arlon Edward “Al” Nelson, 83, of Clarksburg, Mass., died on Monday, July 16, 2018, at Baystate Medical Center in Springfield, Mass.